burnt-labs/quickstart-frontend/nft-builder/README.md

 4. Configure your `.env.local` with:
    - XION RPC and REST URLs
-   - NFT contract code IDs
+   - Asset contract code IDs
    - Other optional configurations

 ### Development